 Year Captured: 1977

 photo source: Guinness World Records (Archived Page)

 According to the Guinness Book of World Records, a lobster caught off the coast of Nova Scotia, Canada is the Heaviest Marine Crustacean in the world.
-The lobster was a whopping 44 lb 6 oz and was captured on February 11, 1977.
-There are no official records of its age, the Maine Department of Marine Resources estimates that it may have been about 100 years old.
+The lobster was a whopping 44 lbs 6 oz and was captured on February 11, 1977.
+There are no official records of its age, but the Maine Department of Marine Resources estimates that it may have been about 100 years old.
 The lobster was probably older than 100 based on the sizes and age estimates of the other lobsters on this list.

 The world record holder was an American lobster (like all the lobsters on this list), which are not only the heaviest crustacean species, but also the heaviest of all living arthropods (spiders, scorpions, and similar animals).

 4. Largest Lobster from Maine

 Age: Unknown – possibly older than 100 years

 Weight: 51.5 lbs (23.26 kg)